open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/desktop-virtualization-image-guide.md

 Use this configuration to enable desktop virtualization and networking features in the microvisor image.

-Note that the `guest` Linux username is used throughout this configuration (e.g., in sudoers, systemd user services, etc.).
+Note that the `user` Linux username is used throughout this configuration (e.g., in sudoers, systemd user services, etc.).
-To use a different username, replace all occurrences of `guest` with the `user_name` that you set in the `User Credentials` section of the `config-file`.
+To use a different username, replace all occurrences of `user` with the `user_name` that you set in the `User Credentials` section of the `config-file`.

-For example, if your user is `myuser`, replace `guest` with `myuser` in:
+For example, if your user is `myuser`, replace `user` with `myuser` in:

 - `/etc/sudoers.d/idv_scripts`
 - `/etc/systemd/system/getty@tty1.service.d/autologin.conf`